-Any student who does not follow these or any Program requirements shall be subject to disciplinary action, up to and including dismissal from the Nurse Assistant Program and expulsion from Pikes Peak Community College.
+Any student who does not follow these or any Program requirements shall be subject to disciplinary action, up to and including dismissal from the Nurse Assistant Program and expulsion from Pikes Peak State College.

 - 1. The Student must safeguard the patient's right to privacy by maintaining confidentiality of information concerning the patient.
 As part of this, the student must understand and comply with the Health Insurance Portability and Accountability Act (HIPAA) at all times. - 2.
 Safe nursing practice is expected at all times.
 Any mistake, accident, or unusual occurrence involving a student must be reported immediately to the instructor and to the appropriate healthcare team member so that prompt action can be taken to initiate treatment or to alleviate harm. - 3.
 Any substantiated instance of falsification of medical records will result in dismissal from the Nurse Assistant Program. - 4.
 Any substantiated instance of patient/resident abuse, neglect, mistreatment or misappropriation will result in immediate removal from the program and the student will be denied future readmission. - 5.
 Students must comply with all policies of individual clinical sites to which they are assigned. - 6.
 Students must adhere to required compliance documentation necessary for clinical and submit documentation by the scheduled due dates.
 Students without current documentation will not be allowed to go to a clinical site under any circumstance and will be held out for that semester.
 (See also, Student Readmission Policy, pp 13) Exceptions will not be made. - 7.
-Students must participate in all classroom and lab learning activities. - 8.
-Professional conduct and courtesy toward peers, faculty, staff, patients and families is expected in all classes, conferences, labs, and clinical experiences.
-Tardiness, personal conversations, extraneous noise, leaving class frequently, etc. are distracting to others in the learning environment - 9.
+Students must participate in classroom and lab learning activities. - 8.
+Professional conduct, respect, and courtesy toward peers, faculty, staff, patients and families is expected in all classes, conferences, labs, and clinical experiences.
+Tardiness, personal conversations, extraneous noise, leaving class frequently, etc. are distracting to others in the learning environment.
+Student will be given a warning at first infraction and any further infractions may result in being asked to leave the class and participate in remediation with NUA Department Chair. - 9.
 Students may not use crude language; appropriate medical terminology is to be learned and used at all times.
 Harassing or inappropriate behaviors will not be tolerated; the offending student will fail and will not be allowed to progress onto clinical. - 10.
 Students may not interfere with the instructors' teaching or with the learning of other students, the instructor reserves the right to ask the student to leave the class if inappropriate and/or distracting behavior persists - 11.
 Cell phones must be turned off or on silent mode during class and lab time.
 Laptops are to be used for class content and note taking, any electronic use that is not associated with the classroom activity is prohibited.
-Cell phones are not allowed in facilities during clinical experiences. - 12.
+Cell phones and/or smart watches are not allowed in facilities during clinical experiences. - 12.
 Students are required to notify the course faculty in advance of impending absences, tardiness or early departure.
 (See individual course syllabi). - 13.
-Students must abide by the Alcohol and Drug Testing Policy, (refer to link: Alcohol and Drug testing policy). - 14.
-Students must be able to meet Technical Standards and Essential Requirements in order to complete course and clinical objectives.
-(See also, Technical Standards/Essential Requirements Policy, pp 16-21).
+Students must abide by the Alcohol and Drug Testing Policy, (refer to link: Alcohol and Drug testing policy).

-15. Any student who has a higher-level licensure (LPN, RN) in good standing in any of the 50 states may not be eligible to take this program and must speak to the Program Chair, Director of Nursing or the Dean of Health Sciences before enrolling in any NUA course.
+- 14. Students must be able to meet Technical Standards and Essential Requirements in order to complete course and clinical objectives.
+(See also, Technical Standards/Essential Requirements Policy, pp 16-21). - 15.
+Any student who has a higher-level licensure (LPN, RN) in good standing in any of the 50 states may not be eligible to take this program and must speak to the Program Coordinator, Director of Nursing or the Dean of Health Sciences before enrolling in any NUA course.